suspectedesp/bot-hosting-wrapper/README.md

 ## Changelog
 Latest Changelog:
-- Added function descriptions
+- Fixed Stupid Bugs
-- Tested for optimization as always
+- Tested & rewritten for optimization & automation
-- Fixed the README file once again
+- Updated the latest README & Usage Wiki & EXAMPLES

 ## License
 MIT License

-Copyright (c) 2024 Vortex
+Copyright (c) 2024 [redacted]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal